briankardon/congress/committees.md

 **Disabling pagination**

 You can turn off pagination for requests to `/committees`.
+Note that if the "per_page" operator is included, it must be the first operator in the query.

 {% highlight text %}
 /committees?per_page=all